edgee-cloud/edgee/README.md

 # Configuration

-Edgee proxy is customized through the `edgee.toml` file, which is expected to be present in the same directory where edgee is running from.
+Edgee proxy is customized through the `edgee.toml` file (or `edgee.yaml`), which is expected to be present in the same directory where edgee is running from.

 Here's a minimal configuration sample that sets Edgee to work as a regular reverse proxy.
 Later we'll see how to enable edge components.